iOS 26

 Screenshot of macOS method for updating software.

 The system will perform a system update check for your computer.
-If there’s any available, you’ll be able to download and install it.
+If an update is available, you can download and install it.

 11. Reset network settings